Leonid and Friends, by Rich Paschall

 Then they became famous.
 Even members of Chicago liked the tribute.
 Leonid’s son joined on as manager and got some live performances for the intergenerational group.
 In early 2019 they brought the group to the US for a handful of shows.
 They were a hit.
 More invitations were received.
 That led to a Fall 2019 “Fancy Colours” tour.

 Just west of Chicago, a little more than an hour from where I live (two in rush hour), is the town of St. Charles.
 It is home to the 897 seat Arcada Theater.
 Built in 1926, the theater building is listed on the National Register of Historic Places.
 Since 2005 it is operated by the Onesti Entertainment Corporation.
-This group has been able to line up big name acts for the theater.
+This group has been able to line up big-name acts for the theater.
 They saw the Leonid videos and booked the group.
 The band was coming to Chicago…well, almost.

 Leonid and Friends played some of Chicago’s biggest hits as well as some album tracks that Chicago does not play in concert.
 It is Leonid’s labor of love, and the group plays his choices.
-You can see the band is a diverse group, and they blend together well.
+You can see this band is a diverse group, and they blend together well.

 Leonid explained that finding someone to sing the parts originally performed by Peter Cetera was a challenge.
 They ran an online competition to find the right person.
-Their choice was not in Russia but in Kiev, Ukraine.
+Their choice was not in Russia but in Kyiv, Ukraine.
 Serge Tiagniryadno (vocals, guitar) does a commendable job on the early Chicago tunes.

-Just as in Chicago, Leonid and Friends uses a number of singers.
+Just as in Chicago, Leonid and Friends use a number of singers.
 Sergey Kashirin (vocals, guitar) covers some of the songs performed by Robert Lamm.
 He may not sound exactly like Lamm, but he has the delivery down perfectly.
 The inflections in each performance would make you believe he listened to some of the songs over and over.

 In addition to playing guitar like Lamm does on Beginnings, he covers the Terry Kath guitar parts with an accuracy you can hardly believe.
 Kath was arguably one of the best rock guitar players ever, and his live performances can not be duplicated.
-The studio work must have taken many hours of practice, even for the well educated musician.
+The studio work must have taken many hours of practice, even for the well-educated musician.
 At the St. Charles performance, Sergey was wearing a t-shirt that said “Kath” and contained the famed Chicago guitar player’s picture.

 Roman Vorobyev acted like an emcee and introduced a few of the songs and gave some background of the band.
-Leonid, who also speaks good English, introduced the band members to the sold out theater audience.
+Leonid, who also speaks good English, introduced the band members to the sold-out theater audience.

-At the intermission, a Russian gentlemen in my row said he had seen the group in Moscow.
+At the intermission, a Russian gentleman in my row said he had seen the group in Moscow.
 “You know how many groups are playing music like this in Russia?” he asked.
 I guess a few of us in the row just had blank faces for a response.
 “None!” he said.
 “No one else is doing this.”
 Actually, only one other group continues to play music like this here… Chicago, the band.